hmxmilohax/rb3-pc/instrument-repo/Wii Guitar Hero Les Paul [Raphnet]/readme.md

 </div>

-* Tilt is reported at not working at the moment.
+* Tilt is reported as not working at the moment.